 Providence Bike Share Accident Attorneys

 If you or someone you love has sustained injuries due to a bike share accident, then you should consider contacting a personal injury attorney to discuss your case.
-The experienced Providence bike share accident attorneys at the Law Offices of Ronald J. Resmini, LTD. will work hard to get you the justice and fair compensation you are owed if you’ve been hurt as a bike share rider or if a reckless rider injured you.
+The experienced Providence bike share accident attorneys at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. will work hard to get you the justice and fair compensation you are owed if you’ve been hurt as a bike share rider or if a reckless rider injured you.

 JUMP bike share has distributed electric bicycles all over Providence, and they pose a real danger to their riders and to other road and sidewalk occupants.
 Our city is developing infrastructure and programs in an effort to become more bike-friendly.
 While there may be good intentions behind these plans, changes may not occur quickly or effectively enough to deal with the massive increase in bicycle traffic.
 Bike share programs have increased traumatic brain injuries around North America.
 Our visitors and neighbors face many dangers associated with these bicycles.

-Call the Law Offices of Ronald J. Resmini, LTD. at (401) 751-8855, and allow us to evaluate your case for free.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. at (401) 751-8855, and allow us to evaluate your case for free.
 If we believe it is a good idea to proceed, then we can develop a plan together.
 We believe that companies that cause injuries should be held accountable.
 We will go after them.

 Why Do I Need a Bike Share Personal Injury Attorney?

 Personal injury attorneys are specialists within the legal community.
 We are charged with understanding the deceptive practices many insurance companies partake in.
-Lawyers, like the ones at the Law Offices of Ronald J. Resmini, LTD., know how to defeat their tactics.
+Lawyers, like the ones at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., know how to defeat their tactics.

 Insurance companies want you to be outmatched.
 Don’t be.
 A bike share personal injury attorney won’t allow them to take advantage of you.

-Choosing the Law Offices of Ronald J. Resmini, LTD.
+Choosing the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd.

 For more than 40 years, Ronald Resmini has fought for his clients.
 At our firm, we believe that all of our clients deserve a strong and competent representation.
 We have a terrific record at getting compensation.
 Many of our clients receive tens of thousands, some even millions, of dollars in damages.
 In order to have such a result, it is imperative that a well-trained personal injury attorney evaluate your case to determine whether legal action is warranted.